kuyawa/lowd/readme.md

 # LOWD
 ## Streaming platform in the blockchain

-[LOWD](https://lowd.me) allows you to post your thoughts in short format, storing your content in the blockchain without censorship so you are the only one in control of your privacy and online presence
+[LOWD](https://lowd.me) allows you to post your thoughts in short format, storing your content in the blockchain without censorship, you are the only one in control of your privacy and online presence

 ![LOWD](media/lowd02.jpg)